 But this is the same text and the same tradition.
 It’s not the Islamic tradition.

-Yes, within the same tradition you will have different interpretations.
-Within Indian siddhanta philosophical systems, within Buddhism, you’ll have different interpretations.
-Within the Tibetan schools – Gelug, Kagyu, Sakya, and Nyingma – they will all have different versions of each of the Indian siddhantas, the Indian tenet systems.
+Yes, within the same tradition, we will have different interpretations.
+Within Indian siddhanta philosophical systems, within Buddhism, we’ll have different interpretations.
+Within the Tibetan schools – Gelug, Kagyu, Sakya and Nyingma – they will all have different versions of each of the Indian siddhantas, the Indian tenet systems.

-But it’s different with Buddhism because you have different geographical and historical cultures.
-In India if you take only one text, the original source text, then you have the tradition going into the historical dimension.
-Of course there are different schools, but they are all Indian schools.
+It’s different with Buddhism because you have different geographical and historical cultures.
+In India, if you take only one text, the original source text, then you have the tradition going into the historical dimension.
+Of course, there are different schools, but they are all Indian schools.
 They’re not Chinese or Tibetan.
 They’re the same tradition developing within the historical dimension.

-Well, within Indian schools, as I said – within Buddhism – you have the different tenet systems: Vaibhashika, Sautrantika, Chittamatra, Madhyamaka.
-And surely if you take the Upanishads or Bhagavad Gita, the different Vedanta schools or Samkhya schools are going to have slightly different interpretations as well.
+Well, within Indian schools, as I said – within Buddhism – we have the different tenet systems: Vaibhashika, Sautrantika, Chittamatra, Madhyamaka.
+Surely, if we take the Upanishads or Bhagavad Gita, the different Vedanta schools or Samkhya schools are going to have slightly different interpretations as well.

 But what I found out is that in India, through time, the different schools concerning one tradition or one text synthesized further the knowledge of their age and time and, in this way, they created new schools.
 They didn’t create new knowledge.